proprietary/orangewire/README.md

 4. Runs youtube-dl to convert the song(s) to MP3s.
 5. Adds ID3 tags for artist, track name, album/cover art, etc. using the metadata from discogs.com.

+# TODO

+## Add a way to cross reference Wikipedia for more authoritative song information, where possible

+## Train some classifier network to find the correct song metadata out of search results

+## Implement the reverse operation: Find song metadata from YouTube video

 # Legal

-orangewire is a thin convenience wrapper around youtube-dl.
-In itself, it does not download any media files.
-Without youtube-dl—a completely separate project—, this program would be useless.
+orangewire is a thin convenience wrapper around youtube-dl—without youtube-dl—a completely separate project—, this program wouldn't run.
+In itself, orangewire does not download, transfer, host, or share any media files.
+It only intends to use content from a site based on user submissions (YouTube) that is considered to be compliant with IP laws.
+Thus this program isn't subject to DMCA or other IP laws.

+The author has no liability for any copyright infringement you commit with this program.

 # License